RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 ### Plot summary

 - Mom's routine is predictable.
 - Mrs. Hoa asks for a contribution for the fight against the Communists.
-She threatens with rumours and boycotting, but mom gives nothing.
+She threatens with rumours and boycotting, but Mom gives nothing.
 - Mom tells about her memories of the famine in Vietnam.
 - They talk about the Communists during the evening.
-- The Boy remembers about the time they got robbed and his mom saved, but also embarrased, them.
+- The Boy remembers about the time they got robbed and his Mom saved, but also embarrased, them.
 - Mrs. Hoa asks about the "donation" again during Church.
 - Mom and the Boy follow Mrs. Hoa home.
 Mom explains their dire financial situation.
-- Mrs. Hoa comes to ask for the donation again, and when mom denies it, Mrs. Hoa tells the other customers to boycott the shop.
+- Mrs. Hoa comes to ask for the donation again, and when Mom denies it, Mrs. Hoa tells the other customers to boycott the shop.
 - Mom goes almost mad and plots a verbal revenge fight with Mrs. Hoa.
 - Mom and the Boy go to Mrs. Hoa's house and confront her.
 - Mrs. Hoa tells them about how she lost her husband and sons to the Communists (even tho she's convinced her husband and one of the sons is are still alive).